CarlosDRA/Etch-a-Sketch/README.md

 ## Known issues
-The pointer is always painting.
+- ~~The pointer is always painting~~.

-If you have any button activated, changing the color you will use will not de-activate the button.
+- If you have any button activated, changing the color you will use will not de-activate the button.

 ### Firefox
-If you choose a grid with the following sizes (7, 11, 17, and 19) there will be an overflow of the grid (This doesn't break the functionality of the canvas)
+- If you choose a grid with the following sizes (7, 11, 17, and 19) there will be an overflow of the grid (This doesn't break the functionality of the canvas)
+- After changing the size of the canvas, the size will go back to the default.

 ## Contact